 If our government really wanted to decrease the dependence on foreign oil they would raise the price of gas.
 They don’t because it would be political suicide.
 Make no mistake, this is not better for the consumer, all it does is make us use less gas, which is what CAFE was designed to accomplish.

 Barring increasing the price, they should look to alternative fuels and advanced technology.
 Alternative fuels became popular back in the mid-70s after the oil crisis.
 Once the price of fuel went back down America went back to consuming it.
 Now we have another oil crisis, combined with environmental concerns.

 Alternative Fuels and Advanced Technology

 full hybrid can add 10-25 miles per gallon more.
-This advanced technology is not only a stop gap, it is a study in what technology the manufacturers can take from these stop gaps, whether it is a hybrid, a hydrogen internal combustion engine or a hydrogen vehicle.
-For instance, the hybrid uses a nickel metal hydride battery that most manufacturers are incorporating in their fuel cell vehicles.
+This advanced technology is not only a stop-gap, but it is also a study in what technology the manufacturers can take from these stopgaps, whether it is a hybrid, a hydrogen internal combustion engine or a hydrogen vehicle.
+For instance, the hybrid uses a nickel-metal hydride battery that most manufacturers are incorporating in their fuel cell vehicles.

 How the candidates differ: